-If you have one of the three reasons above then a wrist monitor would be your choice.
-If you require a wrist monitor or would like to buy one to supplement your upper arm monitor, read about the wrist monitor I recommend in my blog post, Omron Gold Wrist Blood Pressure Monitor.
+If you have one of the four reasons above then a wrist monitor may be your choice.
+If you require one or would like one to supplement your upper arm monitor, read about the wrist monitor I recommend in my blog post, Omron Gold Wrist Blood Pressure Monitor.

-Picking the right arm cuff is crucial for getting accurate readings with your monitor.
-Some monitors come with only one cuff size and others allow you to order a cuff size when buying your monitor.
+Picking the correct arm cuff is crucial for achieving accurate readings with the monitor.
+Some monitors come with only one cuff size and others allow you to order a cuff size when buying it.
 Please read the size of the cuff included before buying a monitor with only one cuff size.
-For either monitor, you will need to measure the circumference of your upper arm with a cloth measuring tape so you can match it to the right size cuff.
-The monitor I recommend, comes with a standard size cuff for arms that measure between 8.75 inches and 16.5 inches.

-Why is the right size cuff so important?
-Typically, if the cuff is too small, your BP readings will be higher than what is really is and if the cuff is too large, your readings will be lower.
-The right cuff size is important to get the right reading and avoid a misdiagnosis.
+Why is the correct size cuff so important?
+Typically, if the cuff is too small, the BP readings will be higher than what it really is.
+If the cuff is too large, the readings may be lower.
+The correct cuff size is important to receive accurate measurements and avoid a misdiagnosis.

-- Bluetooth connectivity: Having a monitor that connects to a phone app has its advantages.
-The phone app can store your readings for you.
+- Bluetooth connectivity: Having a monitor connecting to a phone app has its advantages.
+The phone app can store the readings.
 This way when you visit your doctor, you can show your readings to the doctor without having to take the monitor or a written log with you.

 - Speed: Some machines take the reading faster than others.
 The tight cuff can feel uncomfortable, so the faster the better.
 In addition, taking the recommended multiple readings won’t take as much time.

 - Users: Some of the less expensive monitors will only store information for one person.
 If you buy a monitor that supports multiple users, you can both use and store both of your readings in the same monitor.